 A Young Manager with Promise

 Hadley grew up in Spokane dreaming of making a difference in the world.
-While earning a degree in International Studies at the University of Denver, she spent a semester in Rwanda doing research.
-After graduating, she moved to Seattle and worked for a variety of nonprofits before returning to Spokane for a job at Better Health Together.
+While earning a degree in International Studies at the University of Denver, she spent a semester researching in Rwanda.
+After graduating, she moved to Seattle and worked for various nonprofits before returning to Spokane for a job at Better Health Together.

 Hadley was quickly promoted to a management role.
 She became responsible for new programs funded by a $70 million grant.
 She had proven herself as a talented public speaker and someone who easily brought people together.
-Yet, she discovered that her youth was sometimes an issue with coworkers (formerly her direct reports) as well as important business, social, and political leaders in the community.
+Yet, she discovered that her youth was sometimes an issue with coworkers (formerly her direct reports) and important business, social, and political leaders in the community.

 Common Problems Millennials Face in the Workplace